British Car Brands (manufacturer car companies, logos)

 Defunct car brands

-The British car industry’s history is an independent structure with the general laws of survival, decline, prosperity, and development.
-Therefore, as in the automotive industry of any country globally, there are advanced manufacturers seasoned, and there are those who could not withstand the onslaught of external or internal circumstances.
-As a result, a separate group of companies appeared, which ceased to exist for one reason or another.
-Among them Rover (operated until 2005), Marcos and ERF (retired in 2007), Eterniti (ceased to exist in 2014).
+The British car industry is self-contained, with common laws governing its survival, decline, prosperity, and development.
+Therefore, as in the automotive industry of any country in the world, some advanced manufacturers endured the season, while others did not withstand the onslaught of external or internal factors.
+As a result, a distinct group of companies has ceased to exist for various reasons.
+These include Rover (in operation until 2005), Marcos and ERF (discontinued in 2007), and Eterniti (ceased to exist in 2014).

 Eterniti